Waziup/learning-center-content/content/en/courses/3.BoardsSensors/3.Sensors/_index.md

 }
 ```
 The `setup()` function is called when a sketch starts.
 Use it to initialize variables, pin modes, start using libraries, etc. The setup function will only run once, after each powerup or reset of the board.
-The `loop()` function does precisely what its name suggests, and loops consecutively, allowing your program to change and respond as it runs.
+The `loop()` function does precisely what its name suggests and loops consecutively, allowing your program to change and respond as it runs.
 Code in the loop() section of your sketch is used to actively control the board.

 Any line that starts with `two slashes (//)` will not be read by the compiler, so you can write anything you want after it.
 The two slashes may be put after functional code to keep comments on the same line.
-Commenting your code like this can be particularly helpful in explaining, both to yourself and others, how your program functions step by step.
+Commenting on your code like this can be particularly helpful in explaining, both to yourself and others, how your program functions step by step.

-The following example shows how to blink a LED with delay.
-After wiring LED with Arduino you may upload the following code or you may also load it from the menu `File/Examples/01.Basics/Blink . `
+The following example shows how to blink a LED with a delay.
+After wiring LEDs with Arduino, you may upload the following code, or you may also load it from the menu `File/Examples/01.Basics/Blink. `
 ```c
 void setup() {
   // initialize digital pin LED_BUILTIN as an output.